 Regulation 10: personal liability of the agent

-Three operational scenarios where regulation 10 bites:
+Three scenarios where regulation 10 bites:

 Record-keeping